Iteration: going through a tree

 Arbitrary order

 As explained in Basic concepts, a Tree object is mainly a dictionary mapping labels to TreeNode objects.
 We can thus iterate through nodes in the tree using this dictionary.
 For this, TreeTools provides the nodes, leaves and internals methods.
-This will traverse the tree in an arbitrary order but is faster than POT.
+This will traverse the tree in an arbitrary order but is faster than traversal.

 julia> for n in leaves(tree)